-Fuze Ecoteer can help organise the adventurous journey for the Duke of Edinburgh Bronze Award.
+Fuze Ecoteer can help organise the adventurous journey for the Duke of Edinburgh Bronze, Silver and Gold Awards.
 Students will be taught outdoor leadership skills and navigation.
 Fuze Ecoteer will also involve elements of conservation into the programme as well.
 The journey can be on foot or by kayaking.
 Its up to you!

 What is the adventurous journey?